Rancho Quemado, Costa Rica.

 Our History

-It is in charge of Víctor Merella, who was born and raised by the mountains of Rancho Quemado and learned to cope with ease in the traditional practice of common subsidy hunting formerly for local people.
-During its maturity there is a strong contrast with the transition of the town to the Golfo Dulce forest reserve, the current legislation prohibits the practice of hunting, and many neighbors had confrontations with the park rangers, over the years it was a challenge for the authorities achieve the reconciliation between conservation and culture, however thanks to the opening of the dialogue and the understanding of the needs of both parties is born the idea of offering a tour tracking wild tracks, this activity seeks to rescue the positive part of the Knowledge transmitted by generations about the habits of animals, their traces, food, even smells to be able to find them but this time to show them to visitors.
-The challenges in the development of the tour have been several, for example, the routes where the routes are offered are variable within the mountain, it requires a good physical condition and motivation to enjoy this unique and original experience.
+The leader of the project, Víctor Merella, who was born and raised in the mountains of Rancho Quemado and learned to cope with ease in the traditional practice of common subsidy hunting formerly for local people.
+During its maturity there is a strong contrast with the transition of the town to the Golfo Dulce forest reserve, the current legislation prohibits the practice of hunting, and many neighbors had confrontations with the park rangers.
+Over the years it was a challenge for the authorities achieve the reconciliation between conservation and culture, however thanks to the opening of the dialogue and the understanding of the needs of both parties is born the idea of offering a tour tracking wild animal prints, this activity seeks to rescue the positive part of the knowledge transmitted by generations about the habits of animals, their traces, food, even smells, to be able to find them but this time to show them to visitors.
+The challenges in the development of the tour have been several, for example, the routes where the hikes are offered are variable within the mountain, it requires a good physical condition and motivation to enjoy this unique and original experience.
 The first achievement was to receive the approval and support of the ADIRQ in the application for affiliation of the UZU Tracking Tour to be promoted within the chain of rural tourism, which confirmed that there are development alternatives for those who commit to be aware and value the nature in harmony and conservation so that it also provides economic and social benefits to the residents of the forest reserve.
-Currently Víctor has been able to continue enjoying the tours of the mountains of Rancho Quemado, but with different purposes, now this works as an endeavor to show the natural beauty to visitors and as an economic complement for the sustenance of his family, he also teaches them to Your children know about wild animals and the importance of keeping them.
+Currently Víctor has been able to continue enjoying the tours of the mountains of Rancho Quemado, but with different purposes, now it functions as an endeavor to show the natural beauty to visitors and as an economic complement for the sustenance of his family, he also teaches them to the children to know about wild animals and the importance of keeping them.